Deirdre18/ecommerce-django-app/README.md

 ### **Existing Features**

+- Existing features as listed here:
     - Congruent Color Scheme (Pink and White and shades of grey) with white highlighting.
     - User login and register features.
 Messages sent for successful login and registering.
     - Routing to relevant pages by clicking on navbar links.
     - Adding ideas feature and up/down voting of ideas, adding items to shopping card, checking-out (users must be logged in for this feature), amending order items, viewing profile (which welcomes user and shows their details).
     - Website and images are responsive across all mobile devices, as detailed under **Testing** section below.
     - Search bar to search for recipes using keyword or full product name.
     - I added a favicon feature - [Favicon](https://www.flaticon.com/)
     - Users can 'Vote up/down' a new product idea they themselves or others added.
     - Throughout the website there are links to home/index page which is the products page.
     - Users can connect to social media by clicking on links in footer.

 ### **Features left out which could be implemented in future versions**

+- Other features that could be implemented as listed here:
-- Search functionality could be expanded to include the first 3 characters of a product when users search.
+    - Search functionality could be expanded to include the first three characters of a product when users search.
     - A share on social media button for individual products and a 'like' button could be added.
     - An incremental chart/user dashboard of votes (ascending and descending) could be implemented to show which features are most popular.
     - More products could be added and pagination used or 'more' button to view all products.

 ## **Testing**